25 November 2011

 Dietes grandiflora

-Dietes grandiflora has that American habit known as walking onions.
 The flower stems arch up out away, and when they bow down and touch the ground a fan of leaves grows and a daughter plant grows where she can drop in at mum for dinner.
 They say – wild iris anticipates rain, and will bloom prophetically.
-In the picture from September 2007 this is a harmless little fan of leaves polka dotted in the centre of the Summer Gold bed at Paradise and Roses.
+In 2007 this was a harmless little fan of leaves polka dotted in the centre of the Summer Gold bed at Paradise and Roses.
 Today the clump claims about a sixth of the bed, wedges its elbows into Mandela’s Gold, Courvoisier and Elizabeth of Glamis.
 And I see granddaughters looking to leave home.
 About two weeks ago we had an uncountable mass of blooms.
 Needs some water in summer, so happy to share with the roses.
 Dietes means two relatives – who are Moraea and Iris.

 Dietes grandiflora